mthap Frequently Asked Questions

 Q. Why don't you use "Private Mutations" instead of "Extras"?

-A. Even with mtDNA FGS results, an Extra is not necessarily really a private mutation, especially with the second and later possible matches.
+A. Even with Full Mitochondrial Sequence results, an Extra is not necessarily really a private mutation, especially with the second and later possible matches.
 Non-phylogenetic markers are also listed here (in parentheses).
 In addition, with genotyping it is possible that an Extra is just an inaccurate result.
 You will need to research your results in more detail or consult with an experienced professional genetic counselor to determine if you really have private mutations.

 Q. What is a private mutation?

 When you match a haplogroup exactly and still have additional markers "left over" (excluding non-phylogenetic markers), those additional markers will be called private mutations.
 In most cases this is because you have an unusual genetic sequence which hasn't yet been discovered, or hasn't been seen often enough to be added to the official chart.
-It is necessary to have an mtDNA FGS test performed to be sure that you really have private mutations.
+It is necessary to have a Full Mitochondrial Sequence test performed to be sure that you really have private mutations.
 You may even have a completely new mutation unique to you, though you would need to test both yourself and your mother to determine this.

-Q. I have had an mtDNA FGS and do not have any exact matches, or have private mutations.
+Q. I have had an mtFullSequence test and do not have any exact matches, or have private mutations.
 How do I get a haplogroup assignment for my sequence?

 If you have private mutations or are in-between two haplogroups, your sequence may help advance science and expand the reference haplogroup chart.
-To get in the chart, at least two independent unique sequences (sometimes more) will need to be published or submitted to GenBank.
-If you have had an mtDNA FGS test from FTDNA, you can submit your own sequence to GenBank.
-Testing services will not submit your sequences for you as it is your choice whether to publish your own private genetic information (though your name is not associated with GenBank published sequences).
+To get in the chart, at least three independent unique sequences will need to be published or submitted to GenBank.
+If you have had a Full Mitochondrial Sequence test from FTDNA, you can submit your own sequence to GenBank.
+The published record will be anonymous and will not include any identifying informaiton about you.
+FTDNA currently asks for permission to submit your sequence for you, though there is subtantial delay in when it is submitted.
+You can also submit your sequence yourself if FTDNA has not done so already.
 I have submitted my mtDNA sequence to GenBank, though at this time it is still unique and not yet in the reference chart.